Andoni Goikoetxea: Coaching career

 Goikoetxea became a coach two years after retiring, starting to work at club level in 1996 and going on to be in charge of UD Salamanca (twice), SD Compostela, CD Numancia (two spells), Racing de Santander and Rayo Vallecano.
 In the 1996–97 season he guided Salamanca to promotion from the Segunda División, finishing second.
 He was assistant with the Spain national team to his former manager Clemente, during the 1994 World Cup held in the United States.

 In June 2007, Goikoetxea joined Alicante-based Hércules CF in the second tier, being released at the end of the campaign after being suspended by the club for implying its internal structures "stank".
-In late February 2013 he was appointed coach of Equatorial Guinea, being dismissed in January 2015 just three weeks before the start of the 2015 Africa Cup of Nations due to poor performance in friendlies, which included a loss to a lower league side in Portugal.
+On 6 March 2013, he was appointed coach of Equatorial Guinea on a one-year contract, being dismissed in January 2015 just three weeks before the start of the 2015 Africa Cup of Nations due to poor performances in friendlies, which included a loss to a Portuguese lower-league side.